 Alberto Rafanelli, an Italian immigrant, first founded A. Rafanelli Winery in the early 1900’s.
 It wasn’t until the early 70’s that Alberto’s son, Americo, came out with the present day label and started selling the wine commercially.
 David and Patty Rafanelli now run the winery and a 4th generation Rafanelli, their daughter Shelly, is the winemaker.
 The winery is perhaps best known for their Zinfandel but also produces Cabernet Sauvignon and Merlot, with all the fruit sourced from their vineyard in Dry Creek Valley.

 Purple in color.
 14.8% ABV.
 Pretty nose of black fruits, anise and pepper.
 Full bodied with ample acidity.
 Well balanced with plenty of upfront Dry Creek fruits.
 Black cherry, blackberry, earth and pepper on the palate.
 Exceptional length on the finish with dusty tannins.
 Lacks the acidity to be really great but no denying that this is a delight to drink.
 Best over the next 2-3 years.

 My rating: 92 points.

 I’ve previously posted on Rafanelli in What’s Your Price for Zin?

 Rafanelli is very traditional in how they run the winery.
 If you want to join the mailing list you need to send them a letter.
 They do not correspond via email, but will likely answer the phone if you give them a call.
 The extra effort required to acquire the wine is worth it.
 The tasting room is open by appointment and is always worth a visit to try the new releases.
-The 2018 Zinfandel was just released at a price of $44.
+The 2019 Zinfandel will be released this Spring.